Ennosigaeon/Motion-Classifier/Readme.txt

 4. Configuration

 To be able to use the classifier you have to provide a path to a configuration file.
-This path is passed by the command line parameter "online_classifier.config" (this parameter can maybe change, see AppConfig.h/AppConfig.cpp documentation for the latest path).
+This path is passed by the command line parameter "motion_classifier.config" (this parameter can maybe change, see AppConfig.h/AppConfig.cpp documentation for the latest path).
 The configuration file has to have to following format: key = value \n.
 The required keys are:

 4.1 sample.rows (int)